-- A. Eligibility for TANF assistance and services is as established in the Tribe's approved TANF plan.
+- A. KTTP will administer assessments to all eligible families to assist in identifying barriers that may impede participants' ability to achieve self-sufficiency.
+Assessments will generate referrals to service providers to assist participants who are in need of mental health services; are victims of domestic violence; and in need of substance abuse treatment, etc. Assessments will be used to aid in the development of the Family Self-Sufficiency plan, to provide family services, and to initiate employment and training services.
+Further services provided through the use of assessments are referenced in the KTTP policy and procedure manual. - B. Eligibility for TANF assistance and services is as established in sections 17 and 18 of this plan.
 Only needy families, as defined in the TANF plan, may receive: (a) any form of Federally or State MOE funded "assistance" (as defined in 45 CFR 286.10); or (b) any benefits or services pursuant to TANF purposes 1 or 2.
-"Needy" means financially deprived, according to income and resource (if applicable) criteria established in the TANF plan by the Tribe to receive the particular "assistance", benefit or service. - B. The Tribe may use segregated Federal TANF funds to provide services (and related activities) that do not constitute "assistance" (as defined in 45 CFR 286.10) to individuals and family members who are not financially deprived but who need the kind of services that meet TANF purposes 3 or 4.
-Objective criteria will be established for participation in these programs. - Subject to availability of funds, the KTTP may provide prevention services (and related activities) to at-risk individuals and/or family members who are not financially deprived but are deemed "other" eligible.
-(At-risk is defined as individuals who have been deemed

-- other eligible based on the KTTP at risk prevention services assessment score). - In providing "Other Eligible" services the KTTP will be guided by the TFAPs, sections 5.3., to prevent and reduce the incidence of out-of-wedlock pregnancies; and 5.4., to encourage the formation and maintenance of two-parent families.
-In providing services a special needs assessment or barrier removal will be used.
-A special needs assessment or barrier removal is defined as an assessment that encompasses psychological and behavioral disturbances with varying severities and/or social anxiety disorders. - TANF will work with internal tribal departments, as well as, outside agencies to provide maximum services to the tribal community.
-TANF will insure that, in determining the types of services to be considered, that there is no duplication or supplanting of services between participating departments providing assistance. - The "other eligible" services provided will be categorized as a family/Individual short-term or a long-term activity.
-An "other eligible risk assessment" and a project activity request for services must be completed to determine the special needs or barriers. - Unless the state instructs otherwise, the tribe may also use MOE funds to pay for nonassistance pro-family activities for individuals or family members, regardless of financial need.
+"Needy" means financially deprived, according to income and resource (if applicable) criteria established in the TANF plan by the Tribe to receive the particular "assistance", benefit or service. - C. KTTP may use segregated Federal TANF funds to provide services (and related activities) that do not constitute "assistance" (as defined in 45 CFR 286.10) to individuals and family members who are not financially deprived but who need the kind of services that meet TANF purposes 3 or 4.
+Objective criteria will be established for participation in these programs. - As funds permit, KTTP may provide prevention services and activities such as pregnancy prevention activities and family stabilization and formation activities for at-risk individuals and/or family members who are not financially deprived but are deemed "other" eligible.
+At-risk is defined as individuals who have been deemed other eligible based on the KTTP at risk assessment score.
+A special needs assessment may be administered to further identify psychological and behavioral disturbances with varying severities and/or social anxiety disorders.
+KTTP will work with internal tribal departments, as well as, outside agencies to provide maximum services to the tribal community.
+TANF will ensure that, in determining the types of services to be considered, that there is no duplication or supplanting of services between participating departments providing services.
+An "other eligible risk assessment" and a project activity request for services must be completed to determine the special needs or barriers.
+Unless the state instructs otherwise, the tribe may also use MOE funds to pay for non-assistance pro-family activities for individuals or family members, regardless of financial need.

-8. NEEDY FAMILIES
+9. NEEDY FAMILIES